 Two-thirds of the 298 killed onboard were Dutch nationals, with other victims coming from countries including the United Kingdom, Australia, Malaysia, Germany and Belgium.

-, released in September, concluded that the plane's fuselage had been pierced by numerous "high-energy objects."
+The preliminary crash report, released in September, concluded that the plane's fuselage had been pierced by numerous "high-energy objects."

 Russia and Ukraine have been involved in a war spearheaded by pro-Kremlin separatists in the east of Ukraine.